The config file

 This will generate classes like bg-regal-blue in addition to all of Tailwind's default colors.

-For more info see the shades command.
+For details, see the shades command.

 module.exports = {